drain-iber/drain-iber.github.io/docs/drain/for-users/user-manual/empty-schema.rst

 Create an empty geopackage
 ==========================

-To create an empty geopackage to start working, click on the Drain button and fill in the following fields:
+To create an empty geopackage to start working, click on the IberGIS button and fill in the following fields:

 .. figure:: img/create-schema/empty-schema/empty_gpkg.png